Practice Method #2 - Simple Line Drawings

 This simple line drawing of our bunny "Peter" was made from my photo since Peter was our very first family bunny from almost 20 years ago.
 Watch my blog posts for the full rendering of "Peter".

 Another way you can practice your line drawings is to get some botanical books with studies for you to do.
-You can find many wonderful botanical books in my post "The Best Botanical Books".

 There are many wonderful books that provide drawing assignments in them.
 For instance “The Art of Botanical Painting” provides a great chapter on Drawing Techniques that shows you how to measure your subject accurately and then takes you through 5 stages in order to create a wonderful graphite composition.